All Products

 Validity period or expiration date of parts and actions on expired parts

 • Validity period: Specify a validity period for parts.
-Parts that match the lifecycle rule are retained within the specified validity period and deleted after the parts expire.
+Parts that match a specific lifecycle rule are retained within the specified validity period and deleted after the parts expire.

 • Expiration date: Specify an expiration date for parts.
 Parts that are last modified before the expiration date are deleted.